Revocation and Reconstruction of Shared Quantum States: The Revocation and Reconstruction Protocol: Quantum Share Of The State

-Alice now conveys the result of her measurement to Bob or Charlie.
-Assuming Bob now measures his state in the Hadamard basis, Charlie is able to reconstruct the secret.
-However he needs two bits of classical information in order to reconstruct the secret.
-Hence, after Alice now conveys the result of her measurement in Bell basis to Bob, Charlie can reconstruct Alice’s state but only with Bob's assistance.
+Alice combines her qubit (state), $\alpha|0\rangle_A + \beta|1\rangle_A$, which she intends to share with Bob and Charlie, with her share in the 3-qubit GHZ resource $a, b, c$ such that only Alice has access to $a$, only Bob has access to $b$, and only Charlie has access to $c$ \cite{hillery1999quantum}.
+After measuring the pair in the Bell basis, she now conveys the result of her measurement to Bob or Charlie.
+Assuming Bob now measures his state in the Hadamard basis, Charlie is able to reconstruct the state.
+However he needs two bits of classical information in order to reconstruct it.
+Hence, after Alice now conveys the result of her measurement in Bell basis to Bob, Charlie can reconstruct Alice’s state but only with Bob's assistance\cite{hillery1999quantum}.
 Bob must measure his state and send the result to Charlie.
-Without Bob’s information, Charlie can not reconstruct Alice’s state.
-If Alice comes to know that either Bob is semi-honest or Charlie is semi-honest or both are semi-honest, she does not share her results of measurement in the Bell basis with Bob or Charlie.
-Even then, Bob and Charlie can reconstruct the exact secret without the help of Alice with a probability of $1/4$.
-However, if Alice comes to know that either Bob is semi-honest or Charlie is semi-honest or both are semi-honest after conveying the results of her measurement in the Bell basis, there is nothing she can do to prevent Bob and Charlie from reconstructing the secret.

-To nullify this probability, we introduce the need of one more qubit with Alice, so that she can also hold a share in the quantum form.
-This we refer as \textbf{quantum share} of the secret.
-Thus, Bob and Charlie will be unable to reconstruct the secret without the involvement of Alice.
-More interestingly if Alice finds both the party to be semi-honest, then she can always bring back the secret to her.
+Without Bob’s information, Charlie can not reconstruct.
+If Alice comes to know that both are dishonest, she does not share her results of measurement in the Bell basis with Bob or Charlie.
+Even then, Bob and Charlie can reconstruct the exact state without the help of Alice with a probability of $1/4$.
+However, if Alice comes to know about the information that both are dishonest after conveying the results of her measurement in the Bell basis, there is nothing she can do to prevent Bob and Charlie from reconstructing the state. \\ \\ To nullify this probability, we introduce the need of one more qubit with Alice, so that she can also hold a share in the quantum form.
+This we refer as \textbf{quantum share} of the state.
+Thus, Bob and Charlie will be unable to reconstruct the state without the involvement of Alice.
+If Alice finds both the parties to be dishonest, then she can always bring back the state to her, with the help of Bob and Charlie. \\

-\subsection{Our Protocol: A New Quantum Secret Sharing Protocol}
+\subsection{Our Protocol: A New Quantum State Sharing Protocol}

-In this subsection we give an outline of our protocol which requires a 4-qubit resource, with two of the qubits with Alice, the third qubit with Bob and the fourth qubit with Charlie. \\ \\
+In this subsection we give an outline of our protocol which requires a 4-qubit resource, with two of the qubits with Alice, the third qubit with Bob and the fourth qubit with Charlie. \\